COVID-19 Office Guidance

 Importantly, the University recognizes that race, ethnicity, gender expression, disabilities, and other visible and invisible social identities play a role in how University personnel experience environments and how they might intervene.
 Please consult Educational Equity’s parallel guidelines which, although targeted to the classroom environment, recommend protocols to address behaviors that may disrupt inclusive environments and disparately impact members of marginalized populations, in particular.

 - Post requirements on the office’s website, if applicable, and through signage communicating specific behavioral expectations in the environment.
-These requirements should include masking and social distancing.
+These requirements should include masking.
 Depending on the office layout and the nature of the work, personnel may add other requirements (e.g., directional guidance or remaining behind Plexiglas partitions).

-- If possible, communicate the requirements in any email outreach or prior communication the office may have with students or other visitors.
+- If possible, communicate the requirements in any email outreach or prior communication the office may have with students or other visitors1.

 If a student fails to adhere to the requirements, personnel should take the following steps, in quick succession: